Endogen/OpenCryptoBot/features.md

 * Best and worst movers
 * Compare different coins
 * Google Trends chart for keywords
-* Description of a coin
+* Description for a coin
 * Details about exchanges and toplist
 * Details about coin development
 * Social media links and stats